GHRP-2

 Mechanism of Action

-• Average peak GH response to GHRP-2 stimulation: 25.1 ng/mL across 12 patients with intact GH secretion capacity
+• Average peak GH response to GHRP-2 stimulation: 25.1 ng/mL (across 12 subjects with preserved GH secretion)

 Clinical Research Parameters